rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 Most basic type of non-relational database.
 Every item in the database is stored as an attribute name, or key, together with its value.
 This model can be useful for representing polymorphic and unstructured data, as the database does not enforce a set schema across key-value pairs.

-Provide the ability to retrieve and update data based only on a single or a limited range of primary keys.
+Provides ability to retrieve and update data based only on a single or a limited range of primary keys.

 For querying on other values, users are encouraged to build and maintain their own indexes.
 In this case, to perform an update in these systems, multiple round trips may be necessary: first find the record, then update it, then update the index.
 Some products provide limited support for secondary indexes.

-Update may be implemented as a complete rewrite of the entire record irrespective of whether a single attribute has changed, or the entire record.
+Update may be implemented as a complete rewrite of the entire record irrespective of whether a single attribute has changed, or just changed attribute.

 Examples: **Riak**, **Voldemort** and **Redis**.